kwasmich/simpleLib/README.md

-# simpleLibWrapper
+# simpleLib
-A collection of wrapper functions to popular libraries intended for simple use in other projects
+A collection of wrapper functions to popular libraries and other regulary used functionalities intended for simple use in other projects